-These children have significant deficits in their cognitive skills—that is, their ability to think and reason, as well as their skills of independence, socialisation and language, compared with other children their age.
+Children with an intellectual disability have significant deficits in their cognitive skills—that is, their ability to think and reason, as well as their adaptive skills of independence, socialisation, language and practical skills, compared with other children their age.
 Adaptive behaviour refers to the skills required to operate effectively, safely, and independently in daily living.
 Children with an intellectual disability have deficits in three areas or domains of functioning:

 How are children diagnosed with an intellectual disability?